Trucking and Transportation Subrogation

 - State and federal regulations and compliance standards;

 - Common carrier transportation documents, such as broker agreements, manifests, work logs, and bills of lading.

 This knowledge enables us to conduct a thorough review and analysis of the claim so our clients can have accurate, reliable information on which to base litigation decisions.

 We have the resources to confront complex trucking and transportation claims

 We have the resources to confront complex claims, provide highly personalized attention, and offer a competitive fee structure.
-To take advantage of the capabilities of a national law practice with the thoughtfulness of a local firm, contact our trucking and transportation subrogation team to schedule a consultation.
+To take advantage of the capabilities of a national law practice with the thoughtfulness of a local firm, contact our trucking and transportation subrogation attorneys to schedule a consultation.

 |Report a Trucking and Transportation Loss|